pairwise-alignment/pa-bench/README.md

       - CGCTGGCTCGCCTGCCACGTAACTCCGTATAGTCTCACCAACTGTCAGTT
     - - AACCAGGGTACACCGACTAATCCACGCACAAGTTGGGGTC
       - ACAGGTACACCACTATCACGACAAGTTGGGTC
+  # Path to a single .seq file.
   - !File "path/to/sequences.seq"
+  # Recursively finds all non-hidden .seq files in a directory.
+  - !Directory "path/to/directory"
   # Generated data
   - !Generated
     prefix: "generated" # Prefix of the generated file path.